National Asset-Liability Management Americas

 Four Seasons, Mexico City, Mexico

 Rethinking asset allocation and risk as policies diverge

-Central Banking Publications is pleased to announce the dates of its 4th annual National Asset-Liability Management Americas symposium which will take place in Bogota, Colombia on 26th-27th May, 2015.
+Central Banking Publications is pleased to announce the dates of its 5th annual National Asset-Liability Management Americas symposium which will take place in Mexico City, Mexico on 12-13 May, 2016.

-These are the critical questions facing the industry and in this vein, Central Banking Publications invites you to attend Nalm Americas for two days of interactive panels, thought-provoking presentations and invaluable networking opportunities to share insights and experiences with your peers.
+These issues are making it ever more difficult for reserve managers and Central Banking Publications invites you to attend Nalm Americas where delegates are able to discuss solutions with their peers.
+Over two days, Nalm Americas will host interactive panels, thought-provoking presentations and invaluable networking opportunities to share insights and experiences.

 Key topics this year include:

 - Evaluating the effectiveness of preparations and responses by managers of sovereign reserves to the US rate hike